Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ```
 🔍 Stop keyword guessing!

-With xCOA, just describe what you need:
+With Open eCOA, just describe what you need:
 "I need a depression screening tool for teenagers"

 Our AI understands and recommends the perfect scales.